-C-2 How to Recover the UEFI BIOS Image (the Main BIOS Block)
+C-2 How to Recover the UEFI BIOS Image

-A UEFI BIOS flash chip consists of a recovery BIOS block, comprised of two boot blocks and a main BIOS block (a main BIOS image).
-The boot block contains critical BIOS codes, including memory detection and recovery codes for the user to flash a new BIOS image if the original main BIOS image is corrupted.
-When the system power is on, the boot block codes execute first.
-Once that is completed, the main BIOS code will continue with system initialization and bootup.
+A UEFI BIOS flash chip consists of a recovery BIOS block and a main BIOS block (a main BIOS image).
+The recovery block contains critical BIOS codes, including memory detection and recovery codes for the user to flash a healthy BIOS image if the original main BIOS image is corrupted.
+When the system power is turned on, the recovery block codes execute first.
+Once this process is complete, the main BIOS code will continue with system initialization and the remaining POST (Power-On Self-Test) routines.